Mixing on Stochastic Staircase Transformations: Mixing on Stochastic Staircase Transformations

-By Theorem \ref{T:r1pe} (i), $T$ is ergodic.
-Then by Theorem \ref{T:ergodic}, $\{a_{n}\}$ is ergodic with respect to $T$.
-Hence by Theorem \ref{T:r1pe} (ii), $T$ is totally ergodic and by Theorem \ref{T:totallyergodic}, $\{a_{n}\}$ is then totally ergodic with respect to $T$.
-Continuing this process, by Theorem \ref{T:r1pe} (iii), $T$ is weakly power ergodic and then Theorem \ref{T:P} tells us that $\{ a_{n} \}$ is weakly power ergodic with respect to $T$.
+using that $T$ is measure-preserving.
+Hence by Corollary \ref{C:r1te}, $T$ is totally ergodic and so by Theorem \ref{T:totallyergodic}, $\{a_{n}\}$ is then totally ergodic with respect to $T$.
+Continuing this process, by Theorem \ref{T:r1pe}, $T$ is weakly power ergodic and then Theorem \ref{T:P} tells us that $\{ a_{n} \}$ is weakly power ergodic with respect to $T$.

 By Theorem \ref{T:rgmix} this means that if $T$ has restricted growth then $T$ is mixing.
 The case when $T$ does not have restricted growth will occupy the rest of the proof.
-First we rewrite the condition from Theorem \ref{T:mix1} that we need to show as: